-Iron ore exports continue to be dominated by Australia and Brazil and it is interesting to note that despite the reduction in global crude steel production, global exports of iron ore have increased by 2% year on year.
-This development was partly due to Chinese steelmakers finding it cheaper to import high grade ore from these countries than rely on lower grade domestically produced ore.
+Iron ore exports continue to be dominated by Australia and Brazil and it is interesting to note that alongside the collapse of the price of iron ore, world exports have increased by 10% year on year, partly due to Chinese steelmakers finding it cheaper to import high grade ore from these countries than to rely on lower grade domestically produced ore.

 If you want to know more about global iron ore exports or imports please either contact firstname.lastname@example.org or use our NEW on-line Trade Enquiry System.

 Global Trade in Scrap In contrast to the iron ore trade, total world exports of scrap declined moderately year on year with the largest two importers both showing falls when compared to 2013.
 There were some increases from various EU countries as the industry picked up slightly there with Italy, Spain and Belgium all showing rises.
 Chinese scrap imports fell considerably, however, and their place in the top 11 importers was taken by Vietnam.